terra-campaigns/unsettled/directory/FoldedBelow/UndergroundTemple.md

 A large iron door (almost a small iron gate) is in this same chamber.
 Under inspection, there are no traps, but it is closed, has no handle and does not move with force.

-Checking the south of the tunnel, I noticed that glass mosaics covered some walls, which are now broken.
+When checking the south of the tunnel, the glass mosaics covered some walls, which are now broken.
 Red tiles behind mosaics.

 The walls are covered in bioluminescent fungi.